 Conceiving Histories is an interdisciplinary collaboration between literary academic, Isabel Davis, and visual artist, Anna Burel.
 It received funding from Birkbeck, University of London and the Wellcome Trust (October 2016-December 2017).

-Isabel Davis is an academic in the School of Arts at Birkbeck, University of London.
+Isabel Davis is a Reader in Medieval Literature and Culture in the Department of English and Humanities at Birkbeck, University of London.
 She has published widely on medieval literature, gender, temporality and the body.

 Anna Burel is an artist based at the Bow Arts Trust in London.
 She works in a range of different media – photography, drawing, costume and performance art – to think about the body, and particularly the female body, under medical scrutiny.
 Her work mediates on the properties of skin and viscera, anatomy, surgical examination and pharmacopoeia.

 The image featured at the top of this page: Icon mulieris Selenetidis, from Ulyssis Aldrovandi, Monstrorum historia (1642), p.
 36.